Nallurhalli metro station

 Nallurhalli is an elevated metro station on the East-West corridor of the Purple Line of Namma Metro in Bengaluru, India.
-This station is located near the GE Healthcare centre, CWC CFS Container Services, Flipkart ITPL Hub and many more.
+This station is located near the GE Healthcare centre, CWC CFS Container Services, Flipkart ITPL Hub, Vydehi Hospital, Whitefield TTMC Bus Stop and many more.

 The Whitefield - Krishnarajapura trial runs were successfully conducted from 25 October for a month.
 This metro station was inaugurated on March 25, 2023 by Prime Minister Narendra Modi and was opened to the public on March 26, 2023.